The chromatic-confocal measurement principle

 Micro Profiler

-Micro.View systems are optimized for ultra-high-resolution measurements in the sub-nanometer range.
+Micro.View profiler systems are optimized for measurements with sub-nanometer resolution.
 With focused optics and high vertical resolution they enable detailed analysis of microstructures, surface finish and material distribution where even the smallest deviations matter.

 Macro Profiler